-To request transfer credit, students must submit a Transfer Credit Request form (available from the Registrar's Office or on the Langara College website), an official transcript from the transferring institution, course outlines for courses completed outside BC, and the appropriate fees.
+To request transfer credit, students must submit a Transfer Credit Request form (available from Registrar and Enrolment Services or on the Langara College website), an official transcript from the transferring institution, course outlines for courses completed outside BC, and the appropriate fees.
 The deadline for transfer credit required to meet prerequisite requirements is ten weeks before the semester begins; the deadline for transfer credit required to meet graduation requirements is the end of February each year.
 Students who need the credit only to meet prerequisite requirements may go to the appropriate department for a prerequisite override.
-Students with an acceptable postsecondary English or Communications course may apply at the Registrar's Office for a Langara English Test (LET) or a Language Proficiency Index (LPI) exemption.
+Students with an acceptable post-secondary English or Communications course may apply at Registrar and Enrolment Services for a Langara English Test (LET) or a Language Proficiency Index (LPI)

+exemption.
 Official transcripts are required.

-International Baccalaureate/Advanced Placement Courses
+International Baccalaureate/ Advanced Placement Courses

 Students who have completed the International Baccalaureate Diploma or have passed an Advanced Placement Examination administered by the College Entrance Examination Board may be eligible for college credit.
-Please refer to the British Columbia Transfer Guide or contact the Registrar's Office for further information.
+Please refer to the British Columbia Transfer Guide or contact Registrar and Enrolment Services for further information.
 Students must complete a Transfer Credit Request form and submit an official IB or AP transcript.

-Transfer credit is not included in the calculation of the student's Langara College GPA.
+Transfer credit is not included in the calculation of the student's Langara College